rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

 # covid19

-A simple Node.JS application to demononstrate how to use AWS lambda functions.
+A simple Node.JS application to demonstrate how to use AWS lambda functions.

 This function will download a large data file on each invocation and generate a graph of the number of positive COVID-19 case counts in BC since the start of